Deliciously healthy blueberry baked donuts that are light, soft, and perfect for breakfast!

 Hmmmm now I am wondering about how Blueberry Sour Cream Coffee Donuts might taste.

-For many more donut flavors, be sure to check out these recipes for Vegan Donuts.
+For many more donut flavors, be sure to check out these Vegan Donuts

 Blueberry Baked Donuts